 John joined the Commission as its chief executive in May 2017.
 Before he became a civil servant John was Director of the Fraser of Allander Institute at the University of Strathclyde, producing applied economic research for the public sector and economic commentary on Scotland.
-John holds a MPhil in Economics from the University of Oxford and a BSc(econ) from LSE.
 He has been a member of the ESRC Methods and Infrastructure Committee, Strategic Research Board and Impact Sub-Group.
 He was a Policy Fellow at the University of Cambridge’s Centre for Science and Policy between 2015 and 2017.

-Claire is responsible for our forecasts of fully devolved tax receipts and social security expenditure, this includes Non-Domestic Rates, Land and Buildings Transaction Tax and Scottish Landfill Tax as well as the new social security benefits being devolved to Scotland and the Scottish Government's borrowing powers.
-She joined the Commission in 2016 as part of the team establishing the analytical and corporate service functions.
+Claire is responsible for our social security forecasts, the Commission’s work on public funding and Scottish Government borrowing.
+She joined the Commission in 2016 as part of the team establishing the analytical and corporate service functions and until 2020 was also responsible for all the fully devolved tax forecasts.
 Prior to this she worked as an economist in the Scottish Government.
-Claire holds a bachelors in Economics from Cambridge University and a masters in Economics and Politics from Freiburg University in Germany.
+Claire holds a Bachelors in Economics from the University of Cambridge and a Masters in Economics and Politics from Freiburg University in Germany.

 Susie leads the corporate team, responsible for everything and anything that isn’t forecasting: corporate services, communications, governance and strategy.
 She has 17 years’ experience in the civil service spanning policies as diverse as climate change, children’s rights and criminal justice.
 She led the work to create Food Standards Scotland, supported the establishment of EventScotland and was most recently the Head of Public Bodies Unit in the Scottish Government.
-Susie has an Economics degree from Cambridge University and is working towards a certificate in Corporate Governance.
+Susie has an Economics degree from the University of Cambridge.

 Previous Commissioners on the Non-Statutory Commission